Mayan Language Institute

 Housing and Logistics Fees: $2,250

-Tuition and fees include 6 Tulane credits, course materials full room and board, in-country excursions, group activities, and celebrations.
-Program costs do not include travel to/from Guatemala, airport transportation, some meals, or personal expenses like souvenirs, laundry, etc.
+Tuition and fees include 6 Tulane graduate-level credits, course materials, transportation to/from the aairport in Guatemala City, full room and board, in-country excursions, group activities, and celebrations.
+Program costs do NOT include travel to/from Guatemala, airport transportation, some meals, or personal expenses like souvenirs, laundry, etc.

 Financial Aid